 Every year, you have at least 365 opportunities to begin your day with pleasure and nourishment.
 Respect your breakfast time, and make it into a ritual that you can look forward to each morning.
 Breakfast doesn’t have to be elaborate, but it should be something you enjoy immensely.

 My go-to breakfast these days are two fried eggs, a couple of pieces of butter-and-jam toast, possibly some fresh fruit, and a cup of English Breakfast tea or coffee with real cream.
 I sit down at the table or on our cabin porch to eat it, and finish my time with a short Bible reading.
 Homemade yogurt is a good stand-by for busier mornings, and hot buttered muffins or buttermilk pancakes with fresh berry syrup are excellent for mornings of leisure!

 3. Follow the rhythm of the seasons

 Live in tune with the rhythms and cycles of nature.
 Spend lots of time outdoors, and take notice–with all your senses–of how the world changes from month to month.
-Sync your personal rhythms of living with what’s going on around you outside.
+Sync your personal rhythms of living with what’s going on around you in nature.
 For us, we tend to play hard during the summer when the world is awake and teeming.
 We go on trips and forage in the woods and stay up late in lingering daylight.
 But in winter we like to hunker down into humming routines, or stay indoors with hot drinks and lots of blankets on a cold night, just as the rest of the world shores up for spring.

 4. Discover the small things that make you happy, and seek them out in your day